 10. Counseling Services

 Career counselors are busy at the moment helping people deal with unemployment, figuring out where their strengths lie and matching those with a demand in the market place.
 In addition, there is a demand for regular counselors, therapists, psychologists and coaches to help people cope with the emotional upheaval which come with unsettling times.
 All of these counseling and coaching industries offer possibilities for employment.
+A masters in school counseling or similar postgraduate degree will set you up well for a career in this field.

 1. Network Systems and Data Communications Analysts